Loading...

 How to consume Grilled Ham And Cheese Sandwich without glucose spikes

-Include a side of mixed greens or a salad with leafy vegetables, cucumbers, and tomatoes.
-The high fiber content can help slow down the absorption of glucose.
+Include a side salad with leafy greens, cucumbers, or tomatoes.
+These can help slow down the absorption of carbohydrates.

 Add Protein